LindaOjo/Lindaojo.com/content/blog/articles/Tips-on-preparing-a-great-developer-resume.md

 For instance, instead of saying:

-<strong>" Built complex software features, while working directly with product owner. "</strong>
+<strong>" Built complex software features, while working directly with product owners. "</strong>

 You should state a major feature you built and the effect it had on the company profits or user experience e.t.c.